What is the Purpose of Al-Anon?

 Everyone at the meeting discusses as an equal and has experienced a problem with someone else’s drinking.

-During Al-Anon meetings, you are welcome to ask questions or talk about your situation.
-However, if you would rather just listen, you are free to say ‘I pass’ or explain that you would just like to listen.
+During Al-Anon meetings, members are welcome to ask questions or talk about their situation.
+However, if you would rather just listen, you are free to say ‘I pass’ or explain that you are just there to listen.

 Every meeting is different and is run how its members choose, within guidelines designed to encourage Al-Anon unity.
 It is recommended that you attend at least six separate meetings before you decide whether Al-Anon is useful to you or not.

-Meetings focus on anonymity, meaning that the people in the room will respect the confidentiality of what people say, and not divulge it to anyone outside the group.
+Meetings focus on anonymity.
+Members are expected to respect the confidentiality of what people say, and not divulge it to anyone outside the group.
 They will not approach you outside the discussion in a way that comprises your privacy or anyone else who attended.